EanNewton/Citrus/Soups/Orange Melon and Ginger Gazpacho.md

 ## Ingredients

-* 1 tbsp olive oil
-* 2 red onions, fiarly finely chopped
-* 500 g / 1 lb 2 oz lamb, trimmed of fat, and cut into cubes
-* 1 tsp ground turmeric
-* 1 tsp ground coriander
-* 1 tsp ground cumin
-* 1 tsp ground ginger
-* 1/2 tsp ground cinnamon
-* 1/4 tsp ground cardamom
+* 1/2 large orange-fleshed melon, peeled and deseeded (prepared weight around 500 g)
+* 1 large cucumber, peeled, halved lengthwise and deseeded
-* A pinch of ground cloves
+* A small knob of fresh root ginger, peeled
-* 50 g bunch of coriander (cilantro), stems and leaves separated, finely chopped
-* 50 g bunch of parsley, stems and leaves separated, finely chopped
-* 1 tbsp tomato paste
-* 1 liter / 4 cups chicken, lamb, or vegetable stock
-* 50 g red lentils, well rinsed
-* 6 dried limes
-* 2 roasted red bell peppers, cut into strips
+* 1/4 red bell pepper, roughly chopped
-* 250 g cooked chickpeas (garbanzo beans)
+* 2 spring onions (scallions), whites only, roughly chopped
+* Finely grated zest and juice of 1 lime
-* A squeeze of lemon juice
+* Juice of 1 orange or 2
-* Sea salt and ground black pepper

 ---

 ## Steps

-1. Heat the oil in a large flameproof casserole or saucepan.
-Add the onions and cook on a gentle heat until well softened and lightly goldened.
-Turn up the heat and add the lamb.
-Sear quickly on all sides, then add all the spices, the garlic, coriander stems, and parsley stems and the tomato paste.
-Stir until you have a rich brown gravy (the lamb will give out some liquid), then season with salt and pepper, pour in the stock and sprinkle in the red lentils.
-2. Pierce the dried limes several times with a fork, then add these to the pan, pushing them under until they sink.
-Bring to a boil, reduce to simmer, cover and cook for around 30 minutes.
-3. Squash the limes against the side of the pan with the back of spoon
+1. Heat the olive oil and butter in a large saucepan or flameproof casserole.
+When the butter has melted, add the leeks with a splash of water and season with salt and pepper.
+Cover and cook very gently for 10 minutes, checking every so often until tender and buttery.
+Add the garlic and cook for a further couple of minutes, trying not to stir too much.
+2. Add the zest, chard leaves and beans, then poour over the stock.
+Bring to the boil then reduce the heat and simmer for a few minutes until the beans are tender, then add the couscous and chicken.
+Continue to simmer just to warm through.
+3. While the soup is simmering, make the harissa dressing.
+Simply put everything in a food processor and blitz until you have a fresh-looking green paste -- you may have to thin with a little water if you are finding it recalcitrant.
+Taste for seasoning and add salt if necessary.
+4. Serve the soup with spoonfuls of the dressing stirred in at the last minute, with a few shavings of Parmesan, if you like.